Dr Leslie Tay: Doctor, Author, Blogger, Photographer, Speaker

 As a photographer, Dr Tay has held his own exhibition at Millenia Walk in 2013 where he demonstrated and taught his unique style of “street” food photography.
 His photos and articles on food photography have been published in photography magazines as well as international publications such as the Sydney Morning Herald.

-Dr Tay also cooks and has extensively researched and published treatises on local dishes like Tau Huay, Pandan Chiffon Cake and Roti Prata.
+Dr Tay also cooks and has extensively researched and published treatises on local dishes like Pandan Chiffon Cake, Tau Huay and Roti Prata.
 He also produces instructional videos on preparing simple recipes ranging from eggs to Japanese cuisine.

-Ieatishootipost has a growing community of blog readers as well as a growing Facebook fan page with 230,000 fans and a sizeable following on Twitter and Instagram.
+Ieatishootipost has a growing community of readers as well as a growing Facebook fan page with over 285,000 fans and a sizeable following on Instagram (101K) and Twitter.

 Dr Tay is recognized as an authority on local food lore and has delivered talks on Singapore’s Hawker Cuisine to international as well as local audiences.
 He has been invited to speak in the US and other countries on the topic.
 In 2016, he also spoke at the 3rd Singapore Heritage Science Conference on the topic of how to preserve Singapore’s hawker heritage and is currently one of the members of the Hawker Centre Review Committee.
 Aside from food history, he also delivers talks on photography at seminars and workshops locally.

 He has endorsed products from several major companies and has appeared as the face for the Canon Powershot Campaign on print and radio and continues to conduct lectures on Food Blogging and Food Photography for Canon Singapore.
-He has also endorsed products from companies like Tefal, Swisse, Dilmah, Standard Chartered, 3M and Starhub.
+He has also endorsed products from companies like Tefal, LG, Swisse, Dilmah, Standard Chartered and 3M.

 Dr Tay is a family doctor and practices at Karri Family Clinic in Tampines.
-He is happily married with two young children who often accompany him on his food expedition but get a little impatient when they have to wait for him to stop taking photographs so they can start eating.
+He is happily married with two teenagers who often accompany him on his food expedition and have learnt to be patient to wait for him to stop taking photographs so they can start eating.

 Information for Sponsors and Advertisers.